 “Whether you are participating or spectating, get ready for a wonderful float style parade displaying the community’s Christmas spirit!
 This is our favorite event and we hope to add new interactions and experiences this year.” –source

-Favorite “Mom and Pop” place in West Memphis?
+12. Favorite “Mom and Pop” Restaurant in West Memphis

 Sicily’s (Italian/sandwiches), Ponchos (Mexican), and Crossroads (American diner) in West Memphis are locally owned.

 Howard’s Do-Nuts is local and has been here for years.
 It is our favorite do-nut shop locally.